Last updated: May 2026

 - Foreign-earned income generally remains untaxed

-- Property tax rates are low (approximately 0.25% of assessed value)
+- Property tax rates are low (approximately 0.25 percent of assessed value)

-- Sales tax of 13% applies to most purchases
+- Sales tax of 13 percent applies to most purchases

 - Foreign tax credits may prevent double taxation

-- FATCA reporting requirements apply to US citizens
+- Foreign Account Tax Compliance Act (FATCA) reporting requirements apply to U.S. citizens

 - Opening accounts may require additional documentation as a foreigner

-Key Takeaway: Consult with tax professionals familiar with both US and Costa Rican tax laws before making your move.
+Key takeaway: Consult with tax professionals familiar with both your home-country and Costa Rican tax laws before making your move.
 Proper planning can save thousands in unnecessary taxes while ensuring compliance with all legal requirements.

 Learn from others’ experiences to make your residency process smoother.

-- Submitting criminal background checks older than 6 months
+- Submitting criminal background checks older than six months

 - Missing apostilles on critical documents